jb2718/beautiful-jekyll/_posts/2017-05-02-pulling-back-complexity.md

 ```
 ## Wrapping Up Part I

-So far we have created a very simple interactive application.
+So far I have created a very simple interactive application.
 Although it is very basic, it has the rudiments of a competitive interactive game.
 At its core, that is exactly what Uno is.
 Arriving to this point has been straightforward.
 I actually made it further than this when I was trying to build the Uno game using my old strategy.
 However, my hypothesis is that this new strategy will begin to pay off very soon.

 In the next part, I will start pulling out some of the big ideas that give Uno its character, such as altering the order of turns or compelling a player to select a card.
 I plan to take these big ideas and find ways to simplify them, so I can add them to my little game core.
 This is one place where I began going in circles when I attempted this project before.
 I am curious to see how it goes this time.